-We fund primarily grassroots, Oregon-based organizations that believe, like we do, that those most impacted by injustice are the ones best equipped to come up with solutions to the problems that affect them.
+MRG Foundation funds primarily grassroots, Oregon-based organizations that believe, like we do, that those most impacted by injustice are the ones best equipped to come up with solutions to the problems that affect them.

 A successful grant applicant will demonstrate that they:

-are intersectional in their approach, and address the root causes of issues; and
+are intersectional in their thinking, approaches and solutions; and

 are led by the people most impacted.

 In order to be eligible for funding, organizations must: